Battle of Riga (1919)

-Battle of Riga was a battle during the Latvian War of Independence that started on May 22, 1919, when the German commander Rüdiger von der Goltz with his troops tried to occupy Riga against Soviet Latvia.
+Battle of Riga was a battle during the Latvian War of Independence that started on 22 May 1919, when the German troops under commander Rüdiger von der Goltz tried to occupy Riga against Soviet Latvia.

 Background

 After successful liberation operations in Courland and Semigallia, the liberation of Riga was delayed.
 In the Baltische Landeswehr book of memories of the battles, it is said that the liberation of Riga was delayed by the government of Kārlis Ulmanis so the Latvian troops would do in the liberation.
-The delay of the liberation was said to be on the of the reasons of the April Putsch in Liepāja.
+The delay of the liberation was said to be one of the reasons for the April Putsch in Liepāja.

-On May 7, 1919, the countries of Entente submitted the first draft of the Treaty of Versailles to Germany and gave the diplomats 2 weeks to sign the treaty.
+On 7 May 1919, the countries of Entente submitted the first draft of the Treaty of Versailles to Germany and gave the diplomats 2 weeks to sign the treaty.
 In Article 433 of the treaty provided for a withdrawal of the German forces from the Baltic states, and prohibited German troops from interfering or introducing new German units to the countries.

 Since the Landeswehr were too weak to liberate Riga alone, the liberation of the city became a political issue because they needed support from German troops, but since the Treaty of Versailles was signed the German forces couldn't help.
 In May, Rüdiger von der Goltz went to Berlin to get permission to liberate Riga, he was told that the liberation should be done by the Landeswehr alone and without the help of German forces, meaning the main attack would be carried by the Landeswehr.

 The Landeswehr plan for the capture of Riga was to go through Iecava and Ikšķile, like done during the Riga offensive in 1917 and surround the city.
 But it wasn't possible since it wasn't supported by the government and would require forces from the 1st Guards Reserve Division.
 The Landeswehr only went up to the Jugla Line and Rüdiger von der Goltz moved from Liepāja to Jelgava.
 Later the German government gave Rüdiger von der Goltz freedom of action and distancing itself from the attack of Riga.

 While Rüdiger von der Goltz planned the attack on Riga he also predicted to liberate Vidzeme, and capture Petrograd with Estonian and White movement forces.
 During the beginning of May, the Estonian military informed Rüdiger von der Goltz, that the Estonian forces wanted to occupy Gulbene and Krustpils and that meant liberating Vidzeme from the Bolsheviks, and Poland was starting to attack Daugavpils in the middle of May.
 For the Soviet troops in Latvia the worst scenario of the defeat of the Soviet Latvian Army was about to come true, and now retaining Riga became more complicated.
-On April 23, the leader of the Red Army, Jukums Vācietis informed Vladimir Lenin that the decisive battles were on the eastern and southern fronts, and asked to send reinforcements there, since the western front wasn't that important at the time.
+On 23 April, the leader of the Red Army, Jukums Vācietis informed Vladimir Lenin that the decisive battles were on the eastern and southern fronts, and asked to send reinforcements there, since the western front wasn't that important at the time.